letieu/nft-indexer/README.md

 - Update `configs` collection in mongodb to add new NFT contract address for fetching data
 - After fetching data, it will be saved to `nfts` collection in mongodb

+## TODO:
+- [ ] Add many configs at once to check it works
+- [ ] Add api to get configs and nfts data